vuejs/apollo/packages/docs/src/api/smart-query.md

-# Smart Query
+# Reactive Query

-Each query declared in the `apollo` definition (that is, which doesn't start with a `$` char) in a component results in the creation of a smart query object.
+Each query declared in the `apollo` definition (that is, which doesn't start with a `$` char) in a component results in the creation of a reactive query object.

 ## Options